Reforming the way interest rates are set for loans between banks (known as LIBOR)

 The Wheatley Review recommended that a new LIBOR administrator should be found.
 The Hogg Tendering Advisory Committee for LIBOR, chaired by Baroness Hogg managed the tendering process to find the new administrator.
-On 9 July 2013, the Hogg Tendering Advisory Committee for LIBOR announced that the British Bankers’ Association (BBA) has accepted its recommendation that NYSE Euronext should be the new LIBOR administrator.
+On 9 July 2013, the Hogg Tendering Advisory Committee for LIBOR announced that the British Bankers’ Association (BBA) accepted its recommendation that NYSE Euronext (renamed ICE Benchmark Administration after an acquisition by the IntercontinentalExchange (ICE) Group in November 2013), should be the new LIBOR administrator.

 We are also working in the EU on the reform of benchmarks more broadly (including LIBOR and the Euro Interbank Offered Rate (EURIBOR)), to restore confidence in indices used by the market.